 Specialized technology for skilled tasks

 Returning to our analogy, carmakers have used automation – robotics – to boost productivity when human skills are unavailable or too costly.
-Many lenders have also invested in automation platforms, but the docs-to-data and verification components of these systems have disappointed with poor accuracy.
+Many lenders have also invested in automation platforms – with a goal of achieving Touchless Automation, but the docs-to-data and verification components of these systems have disappointed with poor accuracy.
 People are routinely needed to step in and figure things out.

 Constant human monitoring of technology undermines its value.
 Operations leaders are left to figure out some awkward combination of people and technology in the hopes of increasing productivity, or else give up on automation altogether.